haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 - Figure

-14. Open the Reclassify -tool and specify the values as in the figure below.
+14. Open the *Reclassify by table* tool and specify the values as in the figure below.
 The higher the value the better the soil fits for cultivation.

 - Figure